taowen/learn-llama/README.md

 # learn-llama

-llama+gptq has multiple open source impelementations.
+llama+gptq has multiple open source impelementations, it is like hello world for NLP, just like lenet MINST for image classification.
 This makes learning how to re-implement llama+gptq on other programming api much easier.
 The goal is to learn the GPU programming stack especially the profilers, using llama+gptq as an learning exercise.

 ## gpt introduction
 * https://jaykmody.com/blog/gpt-from-scratch/